 Originally, it was not the two sisters who fought against each other, but Henry, Duke of Carinthia, husband of the eldest sister Anne, and Rudolf of Habsburg, son of King Albert I of Germany, and first cousin of Anne.
 Being married to an heiress of the Premyslid dynasty, Henry of Carinthia had a better claim to the Bohemian throne.
 Henry was elected as King of Bohemia by the Bohemian nobles, but Anne remained as his consort.
 Rudolf of Habsburg married Wenceslaus II’s widow, Elizabeth-Richeza of Poland to strengthen his claim.
 Soon after the election of Henry, Albert of Germany campaigned for his son to be the new king of Bohemia.
 Henry was soon deposed, and Rudolf became the new king in 1306.
 Rudolf was never accepted by the Bohemian nobles as their king, and his reign was short-lived.
 He died the next year, and Henry and Anne were on the Bohemian throne once again.

 By this time, Anne’s youngest full-sister, Margaret was already married, but the middle sister, Elisabeth was not.
 Margaret’s husband, Duke Boleslaw III of Wroclaw was a rival candidate for the Bohemian throne.
-Anne and Henry realized that it was important for Elizabeth to marry, but they needed to be cautious to find her a husband who would not threaten their still shaky position on the throne.
+Anne and Henry realised that it was important for Elizabeth to marry, but they needed to be cautious to find her a husband who would not threaten their still shaky position on the throne.
 They offered her hand to their trusted allies, but she refused every single one of them.
 The relationship between Anne and Elisabeth deteriorated.

 Soon there was another plot to depose Anne and Henry.
 Elisabeth was at the centre of this plot, the main candidate to replace her sister and brother-in-law.
 Many Bohemian nobles were opposed to Henry of Carinthia, so they were hoping to find a suitable husband for Elisabeth to replace him.